 These real estate investments are often in the form of undeveloped, agricultural, or industrial land, as well as commercial real estate or residential rental properties.
 The question we should ask is this.
 Why do wealthy people hold so much of their wealth in real estate?
-Is there something they know about real estate investing that the rest of us are missing?
+Is there something they know about real estate investing that we need to include?

 Real estate as a key to generational wealth